PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

 Photo courtesy of Rasmus

-This was available from Rasmus Backman’s Github: https://github.com/RasmusB/USB-Keyboard-Adapter.
-Obviously, I needed the Arduino IDE to flash it!
-Needed to select Arduino Leonardo as the board when it came up.
+The adapter finally arrived from Belgium.
+The next step was to flash the onboard Atmel chip with the custom firmware, which was available from Rasmus Backman’s Github: https://github.com/RasmusB/USB-Keyboard-Adapter.
+Naturally, I needed the Arduino IDE to do the actual flashing, and I needed to select Arduino Leonardo as the board when it came up.

 Connecting up the Pi to the keyboard

-Oh, this is my backup plan if it doesn’t work and I give up.
-A Bluetooth keyboard with the same screen:
+As an aside: my backup plan if this hadn’t have worked: a Bluetooth keyboard with the same screen:

-The screen is a bit on the small side in terms of being able to read what’s on it… But, might this help?
+The screen is a bit on the small side in terms of being able to read what’s on it… But, I found this article to potentially help.
+Indeed, this did not work so I had screen scaling as a future problem to work on!

 A case for the Psion keyboard

-Remembering that my 3D design skills so far have culminated in a case for the PicoPicorder.
+If you’ve been following my blog for a while, you’ll know that my 3D design skills so far have culminated in a case for the PicoPicorder.
 That was little more than a two-part box which, alas, didn’t have any moving parts like a hinge.
-I will continue to do my research, but I will settle for a straight clamshell case.
-I also found this 3D model which is more Jornada than it is Psion, but again I will settle!
+Eventually, I moved away from a hinged version of my ideas to a more brick-like appearance.
+But first of all, I had to go through some pain!

 3D designing the case